MajekDev/HexNicks/docs/docs/home.md

 for MySQL storage, it's mostly intended to be a simple nickname plugin for smaller Paper servers.

 This documentation is a constant work in progress so if you feel something is missing feel free to open an issue.
-The wiki is organized into different pages for things like commands, permissions, etc. If you have questions the wiki doesn't cover, please either post in [discussions](https://github.com/Majekdor/HexNicks/discussions) or join my [Discord](https://discord.majek.dev).
+The docs are organized into different pages for things like commands, permissions, etc. If you have questions the docs don't cover, please either post in [discussions](https://github.com/Majekdor/HexNicks/discussions) or join my [Discord](https://discord.majek.dev).

 The HexNicks code lives on GitHub.
 If you have a bug report, or even a feature request, feel free to open an